GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/ml_tests/pytorch/dino/README-usage.md

 # Execution of Pytorch DINO Model

 As an automation, we run the pytorch dino model as a docker container.
-In docker, we say use word host to specify the actual VM and container to specify running docker image.
+In docker, we use word host to specify the actual VM and container to specify running docker image.
 Please find the description of all involved scripts in this automation with their purpose: